ThomWright/pokedex/README.md

 - integrating with the external APIs
 - making sure the thing runs at all!

-So I decided spending some time setting up some API tests (or integration tests) was a worthwhile investment of my time.
+So I decided spending some time setting up some API tests (or integration tests, I'm using the terms interchangably) was a worthwhile investment of my time.

 Later, as I wrote more logic, I decided I wanted more unit tests.
 I wanted a quicker feedback cycle and less reliance on external dependencies.
 I refactored to make this easier.